konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 representing the new set of images under test. [integration-service] responds, inspecting all of the defined [IntegrationTestScenarios], it invokes the [deployment-target-operator] (from [Decoupling Deployment]) to provision each cluster configuration and it runs tests of the [TestSubject] against each.
-The aggregate results and stored in the `status` of the [TestSubject] for jenkins to monitor and report back to the platform team in CI.
+The aggregate results are stored in the `status` of the [TestSubject] for jenkins to monitor and report back to the platform team in CI.

 **Using integration-service with TestSubject automation.** A hypothetical platform team might want to make use of [integration-service] in conjunction with tekton pipelines that they use for building images.
-Imagine, every night they have a cron trigger which rebuilds their images using a static Dockerfile that installs the latest deb packages available to a base image and then rebuilds all of their utility images on that new base image.
+Imagine, every night they have a cron trigger which rebuilds their images using a static Dockerfile that installs the latest debian packages available to a base image and then rebuilds all of their utility images on that new base image.
 Their pipelines expose the pullspecs of all of those images as results.
 The platform team configures a [TestSubjectConstructor] which instructs the [test-subject-construction-controller] to watch all PipelineRuns in their namespace with